 - If your junction box is metal, secure the ground wire to the ground screw in your metal junction box, if this hasn't already been done.
 Make sure there are at least two inches of extra wire.

-- Notes on installing the ground wire: Make sure the ground wire coming out of your junction box is long enough to come about two inches out of your junction box.
+- Note: Make sure the ground wire coming out of your junction box is long enough to come about two inches out of your junction box.

 - The ground wire is often a green or copper wire.